TheCoderGuru/nft-preview-card-component/README.md

 I would like to acknowledge my friend in code [Mariem Bchir](https://github.com/Mabchir) from the Frontend Mentor community for her helpful feedback given to me on this solution.

-Check out her [profile](https://www.frontendmentor.io/profile/Mabchir) on Frontend Mentor
+Check out her [profile](https://www.frontendmentor.io/profile/Mabchir) on Frontend Mentor and her [Github](https://www.github.com/Mabchir)